Ramdev Pir: Background

-King Ajmal (Ajmal tanwar) married Queen Minaldevi, daughter of Pamji Bhati of Chhahan Baru village.
+King Ajmal (Ajmal Tanwar) married Queen Minaldevi, daughter of Pamji Bhati of Chhahan Baru village.
 The sonless king went to Dwaraka and pleaded with Krishna about his wish to have a child like him.
 They had two sons, the elder Viramdev and the younger Ramdev.
-Ramdev was born on Bhadra Shukla Dooj in V.S.
-1409 in a Rajput family at Ramderiya.
-Barmer district.
+Ramdev was born on Chaitra Sudi Panchami in V.S.
+1409 in a Rajput family in Ramdevra, Jaisalmer district.

 Ramdev believed in the equality of all human beings, be they high or low, rich or poor.
-He helped the down-trodden by granting them their wishes.
+He helped the oppressed by granting them their wishes.
 He is often depicted on horseback.
-His followers are spread across in Rajasthan, Haryana, Punjab, Gujarat and Madhya Pradesh, Mumbai, Delhi and also in Sindh in Pakistan.
+His followers are spread across Rajasthan, Haryana, Punjab, Gujarat and Madhya Pradesh, Mumbai, Delhi and Sindh in Pakistan.
 Several fairs in Rajasthan are held to commemorate him.
 Temples in his name are found in many states of India.

 Story of King Ajmal

 Ajmal arrived at Dwarka and prayed for many days.
 Ultimately, in sheer disappointment, he asked Krishna's image the reason for deserving such sorrow.
 The image did not respond to the king's repeated queries.
 Angered and enraged at this, the king threw a dried laddu at the head of the image.
 The priest of the temple, considering the king to be mad, asked the king to go to the mystic Dwaraka to speak to the Lord.
 Dwaraka, swallowed by the sea many centuries prior, lay on the bed of the Arabian Sea.
 The unfearing king dived into the sea to meet the Lord.
 Pleased at the king's dedication and faith, the Lord granted him a boon.
 The king asked for Krishna to be born as his son.
-Lord promised to come in the king's house.
-Soon thereafter, the royal couple gave birth to the boy, whom they named Bhiramdev.
+Lord promised to come to the king's house.
+Soon after, the royal couple gave birth to a boy named Bhiramdev.
 After a few years, Krishna took a small form and appeared next to Bhiramdev.
 Muslims venerate Ramdev as Ramshah Pir or Rama Shah Peer.
-He was said to have had miraculous powers and his fame reached far and wide.
+He was said to have had miraculous powers, and his fame reached far and wide.
 Legend has it that five Pirs from Mecca came to test Ramdev's powers.
-Ramdev welcomed them, and requested them to have lunch with him.
-The Pirs declined, saying that they ate only with their personal utensils, which were in Mecca.
-At this, Ramdev smiled and said look your utensils are coming and they saw that their eating bowls were coming flying in air from Mecca.
+Ramdev welcomed them and requested them to have lunch with him.
+The Pirs declined, saying that they ate only with their utensils, which were in Mecca.
+At this, Ramdev smiled and said, "Look, your utensils are coming, " they saw their eating bowls flying in the air from Mecca.
 After being convinced of his abilities and powers, they paid their homage to him and named him Rama Shah Peer.
 The five Pirs, who came to test his powers, were so impressed by him that they decided to stay with him.
-Their graves are located near Ramdev's samadhi.
+Their graves are located near Ramdev's Samadhi.
+There are 24 miracles of him which he did in his life.